 An eye-catching display gives customers something to pass the time as they await their turn at the checkout lane.
 You can use a point of purchase display to grab a customer’s attention while answering any questions they may have about the product.

-Since the displayed product is at center stage, you can use this opportunity to inform the consumer about benefits and interesting facts.
+Since the displayed product is at the center stage, you can use this opportunity to inform the consumer about benefits and interesting facts.
 This will further encourage people to pick up the product on the spot.

 An effective POP display will make a product stand out.
 Directing customers’ focus to a specific product can have the benefit of indirectly bringing attention to related products that are placed around the main display, further boosting overall sales for the business.